 In addition, a ducted cooling system could be used in a larger cellar.
 The installation offers more flexibility, because the unit containing the evaporator, fan and condenser can be situated either inside or outside the cellar.
 Ducts handle the movement of fresh air and exhaust air.

 Split System Wine Cellar Cooling

-Split system wine cellar coolers are even more flexible, and perfect for situations which do not lend themselves to ducting.
+Finally, split system wine cellar coolers are even more flexible, and perfect for situations which do not lend themselves to ducting.
 The system consists of a condensing unit (which can be placed outdoors or in a garage) and a wall-mounted evaporator inside the cellar.
 Air is cooled as it circulates across the coils of the evaporator, and does not need to leave the cellar.
-The downside is that this type of wine cellar cooling unit cannot be installed by a home handyman, but only by a qualified refrigeration technician.
+Yet, the downside is that this type of wine cellar cooling unit cannot be installed by a home handyman, but only by a qualified refrigeration technician.

 Other Features to Consider

 When reading wine cellar cooling unit reviews, pay attention to the following:

 - Size – Buy a unit that has the correct cooling capacity for your cellar area in cubic feet

 - Noise – You’ll want a unit with a low decibel rating if it’s going to be located near living or sleeping areas